hlascelles/que-scheduler/README.md

 ## Schedule configuration

 The schedule file should be placed here: `config/que_schedule.yml`.
-Alternatively if you wish to generate the configuration dynamically, you can set it directly with `Que::Scheduler.schedule = some_hash`.
+Alternatively if you wish to generate the configuration dynamically, you can set it directly using an initializer (see "Gem configuration" below).

 The file is a list of que job classes with arguments and a schedule frequency (in crontab syntax).
 The format is similar to the resque-scheduler format, though priorities must be supplied as